I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfwdmdevicegetwdfdevicehandle.md

 <p>If the specified WDM device object is valid, <b>WdfWdmDeviceGetWdfDeviceHandle</b> returns a handle to the associated framework device object.
 Otherwise, the method returns <b>NULL</b>.</p>

 ## -remarks
 <p>The WDM DEVICE_OBJECT structure that the driver specifies for the <i>DeviceObject</i> parameter must represent a device object that the calling driver created.
-For example, the structure cannot represent any of the WDM device objects that the driver specified in a previous call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff546802">WdfDeviceMiniportCreate</a>.</p>

-<p>The following code example obtains a handle to the framework device object that is associated with a WDM device object that the calling driver created.</p>

-<p>The WDM DEVICE_OBJECT structure that the driver specifies for the <i>DeviceObject</i> parameter must represent a device object that the calling driver created.
-For example, the structure cannot represent any of the WDM device objects that the driver specified in a previous call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff546802">WdfDeviceMiniportCreate</a>.</p>
+For example, the structure cannot represent any of the WDM device objects that the driver specified in a previous call to <a href="..\wdfminiport\nf-wdfminiport-wdfdeviceminiportcreate.md">WdfDeviceMiniportCreate</a>.</p>

 <p>The following code example obtains a handle to the framework device object that is associated with a WDM device object that the calling driver created.</p>